-The Language Technologies Institute in Carnegie Mellon University is recruiting interns for Summer 2021.
+The Language Technologies Institute in Carnegie Mellon University's School of Computer Science is recruiting interns for Summer 2022.
 The topic of the internship will be “Language Technology For All,” where you will focus on performing research on cutting-edge language systems to make them more accurate, efficient, or inclusive.

 Specific topics include: